Victoria Legal Aid

 The tribunal will hold a hearing if:

-• the authorised psychiatrist applies for a treatment order because they believe you meet the criteria and your:
+• you are on a treatment order which is about to expire and the authorised psychiatrist applies for another treatment order because they believe you meet the compulsory treatment criteria or

 You must fit the following four criteria before any temporary treatment order or treatment order can be made: